Bringing you the finest performers

 Our Spring 2026 Concert Series

-Mary Courtney (guitar, vocals) grew up in a musical family in the parish of Castlegregory, near the sea in County Kerry, a likely beginning for this remarkable singer and guitarist.
-Whether accompanying herself, or holding the rhythm line with her trad band, Morning Star, she is a consummate musician.
+Mary Courtney (guitar, vocals) grew up in a musical family in the parish of Castlegregory, near the sea in Dingle, County Kerry — a rich musical lineage that served as the foundation for her development into a distinguished vocalist and instrumentalist.

 Patrick Madden (fiddle) is a first-generation Irish-American, born and raised in Queens, New York.
 As a dancer, he was introduced to traditional Irish music and went on to learn the fiddle under the tutelage of the great Maureen Glynn.
 He has been playing with Mary Courtney and Morningstar for over a decade.

 Jack Ryan (whistle) was born in the Bronx and began playing the whistle at age eight.
 He initially learned from his father, who taught himself the instrument to pass it along to his children.
 Jack went on to study Irish music under Dawn Doherty, who was born in Co.
 Mayo and runs the Dawn Doherty Academy of Irish Music, based in Yonkers.
-Jack has competed multiple times at the Fleadh Cheoil in Ireland.
+Jack has represented the USA times at the Fleadh Cheoil in Ireland.

 • Mary Courtney grew up in a musical family in the parish of Castlegregory, near the sea in County Kerry, a likely beginning for this remarkable singer and guitarist.
 Whether accompanying herself, or holding the rhythm line with her trad band, Morning Star, she is a consummate musician.
 Her music is an engaging collaboration of traditional Irish music and a progressive social conscience born of a political education in the United States.
 Her bodhrán (Irish hand-held drum) playing offers another dimension to her exceptional performance.
 Courtney has used her music to spread Irish culture and to educate her audience about the struggles of the Irish people.
 From rock ‘n’ roll to the ethereal strains of some ancient Celtic bard, Mary can sing anything, and sing it unforgettably.